 There is, however, a statute of limitations on these cases.
 Florida law currently gives victims two years from the date of the original incident or two years from the time the incident is discovered to file a lawsuit.
 That, however, can change if the facility fraudulently concealed the abuse or the abuse was intentionally misrepresented.

 How Long Does a Lawsuit Take?

-A nursing home abuse lawsuit is much like any other cases, as it depends entirely on the circumstances taking the case.
-Often it can take several months for an nursing home negligence lawsuit settlements to appear.
+A nursing home abuse lawsuit is much like any other case, as it depends entirely on the circumstances taking the case.
+Often it can take several months for a nursing home negligence lawsuit settlements to appear.

 Because nursing home abuse cases usually involve medical records, financial statements, and obtaining proof the staff was negligent, they take time.
 The goal is usually to work with the home to come up with a settlement that is fair to the resident in as little time as possible.
 An experienced attorney, however, can help make the process a bit faster.